KI7MT/dotnet-core-examples/Database/rdaas/README.md

 |:--:|
 | *View List* |

-As you can see in the image above, there are a number of view that that I've created just for testing.
-By the time the DB is production ready, many more views will potentially be created along with store procedures and other triggers.
+As you can see in the image above, there are a number of views I've created just for testing.
+By the time the DB is production ready, many more views will be created along with store procedures and other triggers.
 For now, see the `view_list` matrix below for details of each view.

 ### View List Matrix

-The following lists the current views and command to render the view.
-The syntax is the same for select all elements in the view.
-Many combinations exist for use but this simply looks through each with a simple command.
+The following are the provided views and their command to render it them.
+The syntax is the same for all elements in the view_list, with the exception of the name of the view itself.
+Many combinations exist for views, however the commands below simply look through each table with a select all (*) command.

 ### ADIF Table Views